mwarre25/value_plotter_pySimpleGUI/README.rst

 Schema
 ------
-Two files are included with the executable file 'value_tool_2019.exe'.
+Two files are included with the repo.
 These files are:

     * test_task_list.xlsx